dbactual/thomaspaine/content/pages/resources/did-thomas-paine-live-in-bordentown.md

 ---
-Title: Did Thomas Paine live in Bordentown?
+title: Did Thomas Paine live in Bordentown?
 ---

    Bordentown is the only place in the world where Paine bought property.
 He